gamcil/clinker/README.md

 `clinker clusters/*.gbk`

-This will run the clinker pipeline on all GenBank files within the folder and open a new tab in your web browser with the visualisation application.
+This will read in all GenBank files inside the folder, align them, and print the alignments to the terminal.
+To generate the visualisation, use the `-p/--plot`
+argument:

+`clinker clusters/*.gbk -p <optional: file name to save static HTML>`

 See `-h/--help` for more information: